-The second version of the La Sportiva Helios isn’t a very different shoe at all.
-In fact, La Sportiva has only introduced a few tweaks to the Helios 2.0.
+The second version of the La Sportiva Helios 2.0 isn’t a very different shoe at all.
+That was only introduced a few tweaks to the Helios 2.0.
 A new quick-lace system makes the shoe very easy to slip on and off.
 A bit of extra padding in the midsole is another welcome addition.
-Unfortunately, the Helios 2.0 misses the mark in a number of areas.
-The shoe is marketed as a quick drying trail shoe but numerous reviewers complained that this was not true.
+Unfortunately, Helios 2.0 misses the mark in several areas.
+The shoe is marketed as a quick drying trail shoe, but numerous reviewers complained that this was not true.
 The outsole also performs poorly on some terrain.
 The shoe also has poor protective features considering it’s billed as a dedicated mountain running shoe.
 Where it shines is in terms of its lightweight and its ability to provide the wearer with a close-to-the-ground ride that feels very natural.
-The Helios 2.0 will certainly please trail minimalists.

-feels nice and soft underfoot.
-It's made of MorphoDynamic MEMlex EVA.
-Yeah, that's a mouthful.
-The midsole material not only cushions, it also provides stability for the wearer.
+The midsole material not only cushions, but it also provides stability for the wearer.
 In this second version of the La Sportiva Helios, the shoe gets a bit more cushioning added to its midsole.

-.
-The upper also features an EVA AirMesh liner, it's unchanged from before and does a decent job at wicking moisture.
-La Sportiva markets the Helios 2.0 as a super quick-drying shoe thanks to its HyDrain upper but the shoe fails to live up to this reputation.
-A lot of reviewers complained that the shoe didn't drain well and water build up was common even on short runs.
+La Sportiva markets the Helios 2.0 as a super quick-drying shoe thanks to its HyDrain upper, but the shoe fails to live up to this reputation.
+A lot of reviewers complained that the shoe didn't drain well and water build up was familiar even on short runs.

-In addition, although the upper's new lacing system helps with overall fit.
-Quite a few wearers complained about sizing issues.
+Also, although the upper's new lacing system helps with the overall fit, quite a few wearers complained about sizing issues.
 Go up at least half a size with this shoe.

-The La Sportiva Helios 2.0 got even lighter since the first version of the shoe.
-The women's version weighs 6.45 oz and the men's 7.7 oz.
-It's extremely lightweight and anyone looking for such a shoe will definitely love how low weight the Helios 2.0 is.
 The reduction in weight is likely thanks to the removal of the heel counter.
-Its disappearance increases the shoes flexible construction and shaves off some weight
+Its disappearance increases the shoes flexible construction and shaves off some weight.

 Overlays have been added to the Helios 2.0 to prevent tearing that was occurring in the previous version.
 It solves the upper's durability problem but it also negatively affects the shoe's breathability.